 Jedha

 Many T2 diabetics can’t tolerate oatmeal because it is a high carb food, so if it’s causing spikes for you it’s definitely a food you want to cut.
 It’s fine to eat eggs every morning – including the yolks.
-Check out these breakfast ideas and there’s some more info on oatmeal over here.
+Check out more info on oatmeal over here.

 Yvonne